GX

 Native.

 A statically-typed language for games, systems, and graphics.
 No build system needed — just write code and compile.
-Pluggable backends, C today, LLVM next.
+Two native backends — C transpiler and LLVM IR — both shipping.
 GPU compute and AI support on the roadmap.

 game.gx